Washington Rental Agreement

 Washington Required Residential Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – Washington landlords must provide contact information in the lease, to enable smooth communication and service of notice.
+• Landlord’s Name and Address (required for all leases) – Washington landlords must provide contact information in the lease, to ensure smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

-• Fire Safety and Protection Notice (required for some leases) – Washington landlords must provide a written disclosure or checklist detailing the property’s fire safety features and emergency evacuation routes.
-This must include whether or not the rental unit is equipped with operational smoke detectors, fire sprinklers, and alarms.
+• Fire Safety and Protection Notice (required for some leases) – Washington leases must attach a written disclosure or checklist detailing the property’s fire safety features and emergency evacuation routes.
+This must detail the presence or absence of operational smoke detectors, fire sprinklers, and alarms on the property.

-• Mold Disclosure (required for all leases) – Washington landlords must post a conspicuous notice or provide a disclosure in the lease, outlining mold risks and precautions relevant to the rental property.
+• Mold Disclosure (required for all leases) – Washington landlords must disclose mold risks and precautions relevant to the rental property.
+This can be done in the lease, or with a posted disclosure.

-• Move-In Checklist (required for some leases) – Washington landlords who collect a security deposit must take inventory of the rental property upon move-in with a written checklist.
-This lets the landlord compile an itemized list of damages to deduct upon move-out.
+• Move-In Checklist (required for some leases) – Washington landlords collecting a security deposit must document the rental property’s condition when the tenant moves in.
+This is done with a written checklist which creates an itemized list of damages to deduct upon move-out.
+A landlord cannot deduct later for any item whose condition is not well described by the checklist.

 • Security Deposit Holdings Disclosure (required for some leases) – Washington landlords who collect a security deposit must disclose certain details about where and how the funds are held, for transparency to the tenant.

-• Fees Disclosure (required for some leases) – Nonrefundable fees must be noted as such in the lease or other rental contract.
+• Fees Disclosure (required for some leases) – Nonrefundable fees must be disclosed in the rental agreement.
 This includes pet fees, access charges, and other expenses.
-Fees which are not disclosed as nonrefundable may otherwise be subject to refund when the lease terminates.
+Tenants may have a right to refund on any fees which aren’t explicitly agreed as nonrefundable.

 To learn more about required disclosures in Washington, click here.